AgenaTrader/AgenaScript-documentation/sources/keywords.md

 [*BackColorAll*](#backcolorall) Background color of the chart and all panels

-ChartControl.UpColor Color of up ticks (up bars) ChartControl.DownColor Color of down ticks (down bars)
+Chart.UpColor Color of up ticks (up bars) Chart.DownColor Color of down ticks (down bars)

 For each bar, its colors are saved in the following data series.
 If these data series are written in, the color of the referenced bar will change.